hoi-hoi-hoi/spring-study/seoha/week1.md

 ## Introduction

 1. The 'Spring' is now regarded as the bible of web framework
-2. As the version is updated, the contents of the text changed.
+2. As the version is updated, the contents of the textbook changed.
 3. Recommend viewing the latest version.